Western Kentucky vs. Middle Tennessee NCAA Football Odds, Plays and Insights | November 6, 2021

 Middle Tennessee Stats and Trends

-- Middle Tennessee's games this year have gone over the total in two out of seven opportunities (28.6%).
+- Middle Tennessee's games this season have gone over the point total two times in seven opportunities (28.6%).

-- When Middle Tennessee records more than 30.5 points, it is 3-0-1 against the spread and 4-1 overall.
+- When Middle Tennessee scores more than 30.5 points, it is 3-0-1 against the spread and 4-1 overall.

-- This year the Blue Raiders have turned the ball over 11 times, one more than the Hilltoppers' takeaways (10).
+- The Blue Raiders have turned the ball over 11 times this season, one more turnover than the Hilltoppers have forced (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.